 The number one complaint seems to be surrounding Parler's UI (user interface).

-This design is not a mistake or something done do to lack of budget.
+This design is not a mistake or something done due to lack of budget.

 Parler's largest investor and company COO is a multimillionaire.
+A secret partner was recently discovered, multibillionaire Rebekah Mercer.
 They also have other investors such as Dan Bongino.